kmeng01/rome/README.md

 Running `python3 -m experiments.evaluate -h` or `python3 -m experiments.summarize -h` provides details about command-line flags.

-_Note: evaluation is currently only supported for methods that edit autoregressive HuggingFace models using the PyTorch backend.
-We are working on a set of general-purpose methods (usable on e.g. TensorFlow and without HuggingFace) that will be released soon._

 ### Integrating New Editing Methods

 <!-- Say you have a new method `X` and want to benchmark it on CounterFact.
 Here's a checklist for evaluating `X`: